ashishtele/ashishtele.github.io/_posts/2019-06-20-R_Helper_Functions.md

 tags: "R"
 ---
 Hi All, I am adding the code snippets which I often use.
 It is always a good practice to create and maintain the custom functions in R and Python.
-We can attach the used defined functions' file at the top of the main script.
+We can attach the user-defined functions' file at the top of the main script.

 ### 1. System Time